Information consumption and size in firms: Discussion

-One implication of the sublinear scaling of economic with information size is that the effective cost of an additional unit of information shrinks, signaling an economy of scale.
-This observation aligns with the intuition that the tools of the knowledge economy enhance firm productivity \cite{stirohInformationTechnology2022,blackWhatDriving2004}.
-As a result, large firms consume {\it more} articles per employee, which implies that their employees are more information productive on the whole.
-This leads to an information inequality that is an exaggerated version of the economic inequality between firms given by Axtell's classic finding of Zipf's law in US Census data \cite{axtellZipfDistribution2001}.
-While the economy of scale holds of all levels of information granularity, its degree varies.
-We show this by starting with a fundamental unit of information that turns out to be aggregated into larger, increasingly redundant supersets as we go from articles and sources to topics.
-Assuming that the atomic unit of information always has the same cost, we find that the reason a firm of a given information volume is relatively smaller in source and topic diversity is because the costs of diversity for an aggregate unit increases.
-This is summarized in the scaling exponents $\beta$ in Figure~\ref{gr:power laws}, which are the smallest for records and articles and the largest for topics.
-One possible reason is that processing diverse information at larger scales implies physical restructuring of the firm such as another division or a new mission statement, whereas reading a new article on the same topic is trivial.
+The change in the scaling from sublinear to linear as we change information granularity is curious.
+This is summarized in the scaling exponents $\beta$ in Figure~\ref{gr:power laws}, which indicate the strongest economy of scale for records and articles and the weakest for topics.
+One possible reason for the variation is that processing diverse information at larger scales is more complicated.
+Gaining something out of a whole new topic may require restructuring of the firm such as adding a division or changing the corporate mission, whereas reading a new article on the same topic is trivial.
 This would mean that firm growth in information space at the coarsest levels is more tied to economic growth, echoing the role of intangible aspects in determining firm costs \cite{blackHowCompete2001}.
-These observations suggest two different ways in which information costs may modulate firm growth, delivering an increasing economy of scale and affecting firm diversification in the information space.
+The observations suggest two different ways in which information costs may reflect firm growth, either through an increasing economy of scale or reflecting the demands of diversification.

-As a closer look at what effects determine how firm diversity scales with size, we build a model of how firms grow in the space of topics.
-To do this, we first map out the space of ideas as is represented by the topics we extract from the articles by using the fact that there is a sharp similarity threshold at which the topics cohere into a single large connected component.
-As we show in Figure~\ref{gr:topic graph}, we find that the underlying space at that point resembles a tangled hairball, where a few topics connect many but the vast majority are only connected to a few others in long strands of specialization.
-How such structure may be similar to a physical network of inputs and outputs such as the product space of nations presents another direction for future work \cite{hidalgoProductSpace2007}.

-In an echo of how economically complex regions cumulatively build on the product portfolio \cite{hidalgoBuildingBlocks2009}, we find topics that are ubiquitous amongst firms.
-Though ubiquitous topics can be central to the network as measured by eigenvector centrality, non-central topics are never ubiquitous.
-Ubiquitous topics are indicated by a central location in the core of the network but also by non-structural factors such as social relevance in the cases of ``Sex Discrimination'' and ``Immigration.''
-Larger firms thus do not outgrow the ubiquitous topics, which we show are basic and mundane but seem to be necessary just like ``furniture,'' that come with the basic needs of firm organization such as employing human labor.